 Since 2000 when the Cotonou agreement was signed, the context of migration has changed.
 Migration has become a salient political issue within European states especially because of the high number of migrants entering Europe in 2015.
-Therefore, scepticism towards migration within European states has increased.
-Article 13 highlights legal migration and the requirement of both EU member states and ACP countries to readmit illegal migrants.
-In 2017, the European Council.
+Therefore, skepticism towards migration within European states has increased.
+Article 13 highlights legal migration and the requirement of both EU member states and ACP countries to readmit irregular migrants.
+In 2017, the European Commission submitted a version of this article to the European Parliament and the European Council.
 The proposal contained many of the existing paragraphs with emphasis on eradication of root causes of migration and improvement of readmission policies and border control.
-The Parliament accepted the proposal to strengthen policies on readmission with special emphasis on automatic obligations for the ACP countries to readmit illegal migrants (Ouassif, 2020).
-Not only Hungary has been sceptical about the chapter of migration, but Poland and Italy too raised their concerns and wanted a stricter readmission policy between the EU and African countries.
-In other
+The Parliament accepted the proposal while the Council rejected it due to opposition from Hungary.
+Hungary wanted the proposal to strengthen policies on readmission with special emphasis on automatic obligations for the ACP countries to readmit irregular migrants.
+Not only Hungary has been skeptical about the chapter of migration, but Poland and Italy too raised their concerns and wanted a stricter readmission policy between the EU and African countries.
+In other words, divergent interests within the EU towards migration and changed circumstances since 2000 have slowed the negotiation process on the EU side.